The-Marcy-Lab-School/problem-set-7_1/README.md

 # Unit 7 Problem Set 1

 This Problem Set has two code exercises.
-Within both coding exercises are a serioes of short response questions written in **bold text**.
-In order to compelte this assignments, you must complete both coding exercises and answer the short response questions by updating this `README.md` directly.
+Within both coding exercises are a series of short response questions written in **bold text**.
+In order to compelte this assignment, you must complete both coding exercises and answer the short response questions by updating this `README.md` directly.

 ## Instructions